 Children also have a higher risk of colds because they are less aware of prevention habits, such as sneezing into their elbow or regularly washing their hands.

-Being in close contact with others, such as while attending preschool, also increases the risk of acquiring a cold.
+Being in close contact with others, such as while attending preschool, also

 Symptoms of the cold do not show up immediately after a person contracts a virus.
 This is the virus’s incubation period.